-upon any other adult, between 1/3/2021 - 1/3/2022 under HM Covert Human Intelligence Sources (Criminal Conduct) Act of 2021.
+Between 1/3/2021 - 1/3/2022

+Under HM Covert Human Intelligence Sources (Criminal Conduct) Act of 2021.

-Having considered the above questions in terms of the Freedom of Information (Scotland) Act 2002, I am refusing to confirm or deny whether the information sought exists or is held by Police Scotland in terms of section 18 of the Act.
+I note the slight difference to your previous request, FOI-22-0662, in that it refers to all individuals rather than adults, however in terms of the Freedom of Information (Scotland) Act 2002, I am refusing to confirm or deny whether the information sought exists or is held by Police Scotland in terms of section 18 of the Act.